Addressing Disparities in Tech and VC

 The Startup and Venture Capital Internship Programs address disparities in the tech and venture capital (VC) workforce by providing New Yorkers across the five boroughs with on-ramps to good-paying jobs in the city’s tech and funding ecosystems.
 The programs also support business growth by providing New York City startups and VC firms with the capacity to host interns, expand their teams, and strengthen their businesses.

-The internship programs provide New York City students—with a focus on City University of New York (CUNY) students—with paid 10-week internships across the city’s startups and VC firms, as well as with professional development and mentorship.
+Led by Company Ventures and Supermomos, the internship programs provide New York City students—with a focus on City University of New York (CUNY) students—with paid 10-week internships across the city’s startups and VC firms, as well as with professional development and mentorship.

 01